eljost/sympleints/README.md

 ## Advantages
 The resulting Python code is surely not optimal, but very convenient to have and easy to use.
 Besides an implementation of the Boys-function, the resulting code only depends numpy.
-Understanding the integral generator is still possible.
+Understanding the integral generator is still possible for a simple minded python programmer as myself.

 Calculation of the overlap matrix with 1300 spherical basis functions (Tris(bipyridine)ruthenium(II)) takes 9.5 s, calculation of the quadratic moment integrals requires 20.2 s.
 Maybe, these timings make the previous sentence more suitable for its placement in the Limiations section ;)